Massive star cluster formation I. High star formation efficiency while resolving feedback of individual stars: Discussion

 We compare this velocity dispersion to those in our clouds over time to test whether we reach such high velocities through the addition of stellar feedback to free-fall collapse alone or whether a high pressure background is indeed needed.
 The results of this comparison are shown in Figure~\ref{fig:firecracker}.
 We plot the size–line width coefficient $\sigma_v^2/R$ against surface density $\Sigma=M/\pi R^2$ for each of our clouds to compare with the observations from \citet{Finn2019ApJ...874..120F}.
 The observations are shown by the red points in Figure~\ref{fig:firecracker} corresponding to 4 aperture sizes they used for $R$: 6.4, 15, 26, and 37 pc.
 We use four smaller aperture sizes: 5, 10, 15, and 20 pc, as our cloud is half the radius of the Firecracker.
 We plot four times for each of our simulations corresponding to $t=0.0,0.5,1.0,1.25\, t_{\rm ff}$, with a line connecting the points showing the set of apertures.
 The apertures for each set increase from right to left with decreasing surface density.
 The colors of the points indicate the amount of stellar mass formed, colored white when no SF has occurred yet.
-The sizes indicate the initial gas mass of the cloud with the smallest being the M4 simulations and the largest being M6.
+The sizes indicate the initial gas mass of the cloud, with the smallest being the M4 simulations and the largest being M6.
+The two labelled lines on the plot indicate the analytical conditions for free-fall and virial equilibrium \citep[see the discussion of Fig.~2 in][]{ballesteros2011}.
+We include these lines for easier comparison to the observations presented by \citep{Finn2019ApJ...874..120F} rather than for inferring the state of the system.
+Unintuitively, velocity dispersions in a state of free-fall exceed those of virial equilibrium.